-Similarly, the President has the power to remove an NDPP but only on specified and limited grounds after an inquiry has been held, and with the concurrence of Parliament for dismissal on such grounds.
-Nonetheless, as some commentators have noted, '[...] these appointment and removal provisions create the risk that the President will appoint a person who is unwilling, where necessary, to prosecute members of the executive or the ruling party, or persons politically connected to them; similarly, they create the risk that the President, with the concurrence of a parliament dominated by the ruling party, will seek to remove an NDPP who is willing to do so.'31 These risks have materialised in South Africa; although an NDPP can be appointed for a maximum period of ten years, not one has served a full term in the past 18 years.
+The President has the power to remove an NDPP but only on specified and limited grounds after an inquiry has been held, and with the concurrence of Parliament for dismissal on such grounds.
+Nonetheless, as some commentators have noted, '[...] these appointment and removal provisions create the risk that the President will appoint a person who is unwilling, where necessary, to prosecute members of the executive or the ruling party, or persons politically connected to them; similarly, they create the risk that the President, with the concurrence of a parliament dominated by the ruling party, will seek to remove an NDPP who is willing to do so.'31 These risks have materialised in South Africa; not one NDPP has served a full term in the past 18 years.32